rickstaa/stable-learning-control/docs/algorithms/sac.rst

     H(P) = \underE{x \sim P}{-\log P(x)}.

-In entropy-regularized reinforcement learning, the agent gets a bonus reward at each time step proportional to the entropy of the policy at that timestep.
+In entropy-regularised reinforcement learning, the agent gets a bonus reward at each time step proportional to the entropy of the policy at that timestep.
 This changes `the RL problem`_ to:

 .. math::